Insurance Lapse: What Happens, Penalties & How to Avoid It

 How to Avoid a Lapse in Car Insurance Coverage

 Prevention is always cheaper than the cure.
-Here are the most effective ways to keep your coverage uninterrupted:
+Here are the most effective ways to keep your coverage uninterrupted.

 Practical Strategies to Stay Covered

 1. Set up automatic payments — This is the single most effective way to prevent a lapse.
 Schedule payments directly from your bank account or credit card so due dates are never missed.
+Many insurers offer a 5–15% discount just for using autopay.

 2. Use calendar reminders — Set alerts 2 weeks before your renewal date so you have time to review, compare, or renew without rushing.